dtnewman/zappa_boilerplate_cookiecutter/README.md

 Acknowledgements
 ----------------

-This repo used the [cookiecutter-flask](https://github.com/sloria/cookiecutter-flask) repo as a starting point.
+This repo borrows heavily from the [cookiecutter-flask](https://github.com/sloria/cookiecutter-flask) repo.
 And of course, it was inspired by the [Zappa](https://github.com/Miserlou/Zappa) project.

 Changelog